FFAR

 Program Contact

-Dr. LaKisha Odom
+Dr. LaKisha Odom lodom@foundationfar.org

-This Request for Applications (RFA) intends to support socio-economic research on both large and small dairy farms that aims to promote replication of hub farm best management practices across the farm environments.
-The research should also provide guidance for encouraging middle adopters of regenerative agriculture practices to increase and maintain cover crop acres and facilitate the acquisition of appropriate equipment and infrastructure to scale these practices.
-Such activities aim to stimulate more resource sharing opportunities for new and middle adopters of regenerative agriculture practices.
-These new and middle adopters will include underserved producers that may identify as Mennonite and Amish.
+This Request for Applications (RFA) intends to support research on both large and small dairy farms to promote the replication of hub farm best management practices across the farm environments.
+The research should also provide guidance for encouraging middle adopters to increase and maintain cover crop acres and scale these practices by acquiring appropriate equipment and infrastructure.
+Such activities aim to stimulate more resource-sharing opportunities for new and current adopters.

-Matching funds are optional but encouraged for this funding opportunity.
+Matching funds are optional but encouraged.

 The project should also contribute to the goal of sustainable food and agriculture, defined as practices that “satisfy human food and fiber needs; enhance environmental quality and the natural resource base upon which the agricultural economy depends; make the most efficient use of nonrenewable resources and on-farm resources and integrate, where appropriate, natural biological cycles and controls; sustain the economic viability of farm operation; and enhance the quality of life for farmers and society as a whole.”
 (Food and Agriculture, Conservation and Trade Act of 1990, Public Law 101-624, Title XVI, Subtitle A, Section 1603).